 Disclosure: This hotel review contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 After a hectic few months traveling around Portugal and exploring Rome with Context Travels, we arrived in Budapest slightly exhausted and in need of some R&R. Having already been to Budapest on a previous trip (during which we stayed in Pest), we wanted to stay in a different section of the city this time, one that offered a calm and tranquil base from which to explore.